prog1razan/Install-ROS-Step-by-step/README.md

         ```sh
         sudo apt install ros-noetic-slam-gmapping
         ```
-      -To find available packages, see https://index.ros.org/packages/page/1/time/#noetic or use:
+- To find available packages, see https://index.ros.org/packages/page/1/time/#noetic or use:
        ```sh
         apt search ros-noetic
         ```
 - You must source this script in every bash terminal you use ROS in:
      ```sh
         source /opt/ros/noetic/setup.bash
       ```
 - To test if ROS has been installed successfully or not:
      ```sh
         roscore
       ```